nosilver4u/ewww-image-optimizer/readme.txt

 = WP Image Editor =

 All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Animated GIF Resize, BuddyPress Activity Plus (thumbs), Easy Watermark, Hammy, Imsanity, MediaPress, Meta Slider, MyArcadePlugin, OTF Regenerate Thumbnails, Regenerate Thumbnails, Simple Image Sizes, WP Retina 2x, WP RSS Aggregator and probably countless others.
 If you are not sure if a plugin uses WP_Image_Editor, send an inquiry on the support page.

-= Optimize Everything Else =

-Site admins can specify any folder within their WordPress folder to be optimized.
-The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
-Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = WebP Images =